-Activities that support beneficial natural resource management practices, protect public safety, and promote natural ecosystems may be authorized through a simple notification (see Appendix C-3 for a notification form).
+Activities that support beneficial Natural Resource Management practices, protect public safety, and promote natural ecosystems may be authorized through a simple notification (see Appendix C-3 for a notification form).
 There is no fee associated with this notification, but the work is not authorized until the applicant has received a reply from NTMWD.
-Activities authorized through this notification process may include removal of two hazard trees that threatens public safety (e.g., overhanging a dock gangway, access path, or land-based facility on NTMWD-owned property), control or removal of invasive noxious weeds using approved chemical controls, or the planting of native plants along the shoreline.
-An approved native plant list is provided in Appendix H.
+Activities authorized through this notification process may include removal of two hazard trees that threaten public safety (e.g., overhanging a dock gangway, access path, or land-based facility on NTMWD-owned property), control or removal of invasive noxious weeds using approved chemical controls, or the planting of native plants along the shoreline.
+An approved native plant list is provided in Appendix I.

 Noxious weeds include those listed by the Texas Department of Agriculture and TPWD.
 Chemicals used to control invasive weeds must be approved for that use and for the species to be controlled and they must be applied in compliance with Texas state laws and regulations.
-A list of noxious and invasive vegetative species for the state of Texas can be found at: http://txrules.elaws.us/Gateway/Html//TITLE4/PART1/CHAPTER19/SUBCHAPTERT/19.300/2 <a href="http://txrules.elaws.us/Gateway/Html//titrules.elaws.us/Gateway/Html//titrules.elaws.us/Gateway/Html//titrules.elaws.us/Gateway/Html//titrules.elaws.us/Gateway/Html//titrules.elaws.us/Gateway/Html//titrules.elaws.us/Gateway/Html//titrules.elaws.us/Gatew
+A list of noxious and invasive vegetative species for the state of Texas can be found at: http://txrules.elaws.us/Gateway/Html//TITLE4/PART1/CHAPTER19/SUBCHAPTERT/19.300/2018-11-29/HTML/201300604-1.html.
+The use of herbicides or pesticides to control aquatic invasive vegetation is only allowed with TPWD approval under the state Aquatic Vegetation Management Plan and after notification of NTMWD through the Natural Resource Management Notification process.